mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 ### Step 4: Run the Nextflow Pipeline:
-The Nextflow pipeline scripts for each process, such as dcm2bids, pydeface,etc are organized in the modules/local/ directory.
-Please should refer to these individual scripts if you wish to run or modify specific parts of the pipeline.
+The Nextflow pipeline scripts for each process, such as dcm2bids, pydeface, are organized in the modules/local/ directory.
+Please refer to these individual scripts if you would like to run or modify specific parts of the pipeline.
-You can run your Nextflow pipeline with the default or customized paths.
 The typical command for running the pipeline is as follows:

 ```bash